Role of Emotions, Sleepiness and Fatigue in Self-Mutilation

 Sleep Disorders represent a strong basis for developing self-destructive habits.
 Many habits begin when we start falling asleep or increasing alertness and excitement.
 They function as “switches” or “stabilizers” for alertness, mood,

+and performance.
 If you or some people you care about have self-destructive habits, please, do not judge them, but recommend that they see a doctor, either their primary care physician, a sleep specialist, or

 psychiatrist who has experience in treating these difficult problems.
 The good news is that treatment is available.